YaraHisham61/EmotionsDetector/ReadME.md

     - Non-faces accuracy: 50 %
 - Model Training
-  - At first, We started discarding some model trainers such as SVM by Sigmoid as we needed more than two classes while the sigmoid function classifies between only 2 classes.
+  - At first, We started discarding some model trainers such as SVM by Sigmoid as we needed more than two classes while the Sigmoid function classifies between only 2 classes.
 We started as first step with data preprocessing or data cleaning.
 Then we started with 7 classes to classify but some emotions may cause conflicts with others so we tried to decrease the number of classes to increase the validation accuracy the emotions that conflict like sad and disgust` decrease the accuracy of the model we chose only three emotions (Happy – Sad – Surprised ) and we trained using SVM with
   RBF kernel why this kernel because as mentioned it allows SVM to handle non-linear relationships